Rentaro009/holbertonschool-shell/init_files_varianles_and_expansions/README.md

-This is project about Shell, init files, variables and expasions.
+This is project about Shell, init files, variables and expasions that show how use git init files.